raaaimund/raaaimund.github.io/_posts/2019-05-08-aspnet-core-integration-testing.md

 Just a litte example how to do simple integration testing with the Entity Framework Core Sqlite and InMemory Provider in ASP.NET Core with XUnit and [AngleSharp][2]{:target="_blank"}.

+This post will cover the basics of

+* Inject custom database services for testing
+    * EF InMemory provider
+    * EF Sqlite provider with in-memory db
+    * EF Sqlite provider with database file
+* Tests for our ToDoController
+* Tests for a View with [AngleSharp][2]{:target="_blank"}

 Similar posts

 * [Unit testing in ASP.NET Core with EF Sqlite in-memory][5]{:target="_blank"}